Cookies Policy

 This category comprises of Cookies used to evaluate Site Performance, in terms of the number of visits, unique visitors, the drop-off rate for transactions and so on:

-Name | Expiration | Description |
+| Name | Expiration | Description |

-_ga | 2 years | This Cookie is installed by Google Analytics.
-The Cookie is used to calculate visitor, session and campaign data and to keep track of the site usage for the site’s analytics report.
+| _ga | 2 years | This Cookie is installed by Google Analytics.
+The Cookie is used to calculate Visitor, Session, and Campaign Data and to keep track of the site usage for the site’s analytics report.
 The Cookies store information anonymously and assign a randomly generated number to identify unique visitors. |

-_gid | 1 day | This Cookie is installed by Google Analytics.
+| _gid | 1 day | This Cookie is installed by Google Analytics.
 The Cookie is used to store information of how visitors use a website and helps in creating an analytics report of how the website is performing.
 The data collected including the number of visitors, the source of where they have come from and the pages visited in an anonymous form. |

-_gat_* | 1 year | Used by Google Analytics to throttle request rate (to limit the collection of data on high traffic sites). |
+| _gat_* | 1 year | Used by Google Analytics to throttle request rate (to limit the collection of data on high traffic sites). |

-_utma | 2 years from set / update | Helps to calculate unique visitor numbers. |
+| _utma | 2 years from set / update | Helps to calculate unique visitor numbers. |

-_utmb | 30 minutes from set / update | Helps to calculate visitor session length. |
+| _utmb | 30 minutes from set / update | Helps to calculate visitor session length. |

-_utmc | 30 minutes from set / update | Helps to calculate visitor session length and whether a session has expired. |
+| _utmc | 30 minutes from set / update | Helps to calculate visitor session length and whether a session has expired. |

-_utmz | 6 months from set / update | Works out referrals from other domains. |
+| _utmz | 6 months from set / update | Works out referrals from other domains. |

-_hjid | 1 year | This Cookie is set by Hotjar.
+| _hjid | 1 year | This Cookie is set by Hotjar.
 This Cookie is set when the customer first lands on a page with the Hotjar script.
 It is used to persist with the random user ID, which is unique to that site on the browser.
 This ensures that behaviour in subsequent visits to the same site will be attributed to the same user ID. |

-_hjFirstSeen | 30 minutes | This is set by Hotjar to identify a new user’s first session.
+| _hjFirstSeen | 30 minutes | This is set by Hotjar to identify a new user’s first session.
 It stores a true or false value, indicating whether this was the first time Hotjar has seen this user.
 It is used by Recording filters to identify new user sessions. |

-_hjIncludedInPageviewSample | 1 year | This Cookie is set to let Hotjar know whether that visitor is included in the data sampling defined by your site’s page view limit. |
+| _hjIncludedInPageviewSample | 1 year | This Cookie is set to let Hotjar know whether that visitor is included in the data sampling defined by your site’s page view limit. |

-_hjAbsoluteSessionInProgress | 1 year | The Cookie is set, so that Hotjar can track the beginning of the user’s journey for a total session count.
+| _hjAbsoluteSessionInProgress | 1 year | The Cookie is set, so that Hotjar can track the beginning of the user’s journey for a total session count.
 It does not contain any identifiable information. |

-_hjIncludedInSessionSample | 1 year | This Cookie is set to let Hotjar know whether that visitor is included in the data sampling defined by your site’s daily session limit. |
+| _hjIncludedInSessionSample | 1 year | This Cookie is set to let Hotjar know whether that visitor is included in the data sampling defined by your site’s daily session limit. |

-_hjRecordingLastActivity | End of session | This should be found in Session storage (as opposed to Cookies).
+| _hjRecordingLastActivity | End of session | This should be found in Session storage (as opposed to Cookies).
 This gets updated when a visitor recording starts and when data is sent through the WebSocket (the visitor performs an action that Hotjar records). |

-_hjRecordingEnabled | End of session | This is added when a Recording starts and is read when the recording module is initialized to see if the user is already in a recording, in a particular session. |
+| _hjRecordingEnabled | End of session | This is added when a Recording starts and is read when the recording module is initialized to see if the user is already in a recording, in a particular session. |

-bscookie | 2 years | This Cookie is a browser ID Cookie set by Linked share Buttons and ad tags. |
+| bscookie | 2 years | This Cookie is a browser ID Cookie set by Linked share Buttons and ad tags. |

-bscookie | 2 years | This Cookie is set by LinkedIn.
+| bscookie | 2 years | This Cookie is set by LinkedIn.
 The purpose of the Cookie is to enable LinkedIn functionalities on the page. |

 Cookies used by Advertising Platforms

-Name | Expiration | Description |
+| Name | Expiration | Description |

-lang | End of session | This Cookie is set by LinkedIn and LinkedIn ads.
+| lang | End of session | This Cookie is set by LinkedIn and LinkedIn ads.
 This Cookie is used to store the language preferences of a user to serve up content in that stored language the next time user visit the website. |

-UserMatchHistory | 1 month | Used by LinkedIn to track visitors on multiple websites, in order to present relevant advertisement based on the visitor’s preferences. |
+| UserMatchHistory | 1 month | Used by LinkedIn to track visitors on multiple websites, to present relevant advertisement based on the visitor’s preferences. |

-lidc | 1 day | This Cookie is set by LinkedIn and used for routing. |
+| lidc | 1 day | This Cookie is set by LinkedIn and used for routing. |

 Cookies on www.cilexlawschool.ac.uk and the Associated Third-Party Cookies:

-Where | Provider | Description |
+| Where | Provider | Description |

-Portal Payments | Sage Pay (Opayo) | Third-Party Cookies in payment process.
+| Portal Payments | Sage Pay (Opayo) | Third-Party Cookies in payment process.
 Visit this page to learn more about Opayo’s cookie policy. |

-LLB in Legal Practice Page | Quantserve.com mc | Collects data on the user’s visit to the webpage.
+| LLB in Legal Practice Page | Quantserve.com mc | Collects data on the user’s visit to the webpage.
 The registered data is used for targeted ads for up to 13 months. |

 Cookies on https://hub.cilexlawschool.ac.uk/login/index.php (the Student Area) and the Associated Third-Party Cookies

-Where | Description | Description |
+| Where | Description | Description |

-Student Area Online Services | Totarassion | Totara Session tracks the user’s session, while they are logged into the LMS. |
+| Student Area Online Services | Totarassion | Totara Session tracks the user’s session, while they are logged into the LMS. |

-Student Area Online Services | Totarauserid | Totarauserid is the Cookie used to remember a user’s username details, if they select the “remember username” option on the manual login screen. |
+| Student Area Online Services | Totarauserid | Totarauserid is the Cookie used to remember a User’s Username details if they select the “remember username” option on the manual login screen. |

-Student Area Online Services | vuid player __utmz __utmt_player __utmc __utmb __utma | These are Vimeo Video Player Associated Cookies.
+| Student Area Online Services | vuid player __utmz __utmt_player __utmc __utmb __utma | These are Vimeo Video Player Associated Cookies.
 You can find more information on Vimeo Cookies via the link: |

-Student Area Online Services | Zoom is not embedded in the VLE.
+| Student Area Online Services | Zoom is not embedded in the VLE.
 However, Zoom is used to the host webinars.
 For further information on the Cookies used by Zoom, please click here. | This is a Zoom Cookie, which expires when the browsing session ends. |

-LexisLibrary | Third-Party Cookie relating to your use of LexisLibrary.
+| LexisLibrary | Third-Party Cookie relating to your use of LexisLibrary.
 To learn more about the cookies, they are available to view here. | This is not embedded into the VLE, however, it is offered as a link to this service. |

 Analytics